BaiyangZhang/BaiyangZhang.github.io/_posts/2023-10-26-Poincare-Duality.md

 - - -

 After introducing the Poincare duality, Nakahara introduces the cohomology ring where the role of production is played by wedge.
 Note that this is a ring regarding cohomology, not the differential forms themselves.
 This is one big difference between homology and cohomology, that we can define a sensible product for cohomology but not for homology.
 But I am not sure if this statement only applies to de Rham cohomology or to any cohomology.

-At the end of this chapter, Nakahara talked about Kunneth formula, which tells